MinoFHV/MinoHome/README.md

 # MinoHome

+Known Bugs:
+- ESP32-C3 might crash after a while and send any data whatsoever anymore.
+Reason for this is unknown due to no debugging using JTAG, lack of time.

 This project aims to get a grade in the Master's CompSci subject "Communication Systems" at the FHV Vorarlberg.
 The goal is to:
 - Set up a Home Assistant alongside Mosquitto as a MQTT Message Broker locally using Docker (and Docker Compose)